yq001218/large-scale-NDVI-spatiotemporal-prediction/README.md

-The data used in this method is released under the CC-BY 4.0 license agreement.
+The data used in this method is released under the CC0 license agreement.